If you’re looking for tips to keep your dog safe during camping, I’ve got you covered!

 A shelter of his own gives him a place to go to get out of the sun and away from all the activity.

-- Your pet can enjoy the outdoors without worrying about the hot sun; this dog bed comes with a canopy top to block the sun
+- PROTECTIVE CANOPY: Your pet can enjoy the outdoors without worrying about the hot sun, as this dog bed comes with a canopy top to block harmful rays

-- The revolutionary elevated design will keep your dog off the ground for even better airflow and cooling
+- RAISED BED DESIGN: The revolutionary elevated design will keep your dog off the ground for even better airflow and cooling

-- With the included travel bag and a lightweight design, this dog bed is designed to be ultra-portable so you can take it and your dog anywhere
+- TAKE IT ANYWHERE: With the included travel bag and a lightweight design, this dog bed is designed to be ultra-portable so you can take it and your dog anywhere

 5. Consider his diet and overall food safety